gokul-uf/gpu-hog/README.md

 See `parser.py` or `hog --help` for more information on the flags available

+## Installation
+Currently, hog is not hosted on PyPI (hopefully will be done soon).
+Alternative would be to clone this repo, add it to it your `PATH` variable and call from there.

 ## Format of Job File
 1. A job is a bash command or `&&` separated sequence of commands to be executed
 2. Specify one job per line